arni077r/pge-ebok/README.md

 and is particularly focused on the bill reading endpoint.

 The data is refreshed every 24 hours or on the sensor startup.

+# Legal notice
+This is a personal project and isn't in any way affiliated with, sponsored or endorsed by PGE.
+All product names, trademarks and registered trademarks in (the images in) this repository, are property of their respective owners.
+All images in this repository are used by the project for identification purposes only.

+The data source for this integration is https://ebok.gkpge.pl/

+The author of this project categorically rejects any and all responsibility for the data that were presented by the integration.

+Anything else?
+Post a [question.](https://github.com/arni077r/pge-ebok/issues/new)